 TERMS & CONDITIONS FREELANCE WRITER SPECIFIC

-Depending on what the freelance job entails, I will either charge by the hour, or if you are wanting me to work on a project, I may give you a price for the complete project.
+Depending on what the freelance job entails, I will either charge by the hour, via a monthly retainer, or if I am writing for a specific project or piece of work, I will give you a price for the complete project.
 This will be made clear via email once I have discussed the job with you in detail.

 The first hour of consultation is free, after which I charge my hourly rate.
 I will always round up to the nearest hour.

 If your job is charged by the hourly rate, and it is a small job not lasting more than three hours at a time, I will invoice you after the work is done.
-Payment is to be made within 7 days of receipt of the invoice via PayPal, cheque or cash.
+Payment is to be made within 7 days of receipt of the invoice via PayPal.
+I accept cheque or cash for local customers.

 If I am working on a bigger project, I prefer to be paid in three installments – 40% upfront, 40% when I send the first draft and the final 20% when I send over the finished copy.

-If I work with you on a regular basis, managing regular blogs, website content/articles or Social Media posts, your job will be charged on an hourly rate.
+If I work with you on a regular basis, managing regular blogs, website content/articles or Social Media posts, your job will be charged on an hourly rate, or via a retainer.
 I will invoice you on a monthly basis and payment is to be made within 7 days of receipt of the invoice via PayPal, cheque or cash.